keboola/website/_product/product.md

 - template: header-product
   block: header-product
   subheadline: It is complicated to take care of it and distribute it to the users
-  headline: "<strong>Data Analytics Stack is always changing</strong>"
+  headline: "<strong>Data Analytics Stacks are always changing</strong>"
   headlinesecond: "<strong>Data Analytics Stack can be easy</strong>"
   subheadlinesecond: End to end Solution
 - template: article-full